 A very warm welcome from me – Claire Winlow – founder of Red Kite Days.
-I’m also the Oxfordshire, Berkshire, Buckinghamshire & Gloucestershire Editor and Mum of 3 boisterous boys.
+I’m also the Oxfordshire& Gloucestershire Editor and mum of 3 boisterous boys.
 I’m a lover of adventures, builder’s tea and days warm enough not to need a coat.

 Red Kite Days started out very much as a hobby to share honest reviews on fun family days out and what’s on guides for kids, especially during the school holidays.
 Those goals remain the same and it’s been fantastic to watch the site grow and develop with amazing feedback from parents who’ve been inspired to try new family days out.
 Keeping it local, I’m so excited to be working with some fabulous mums who know the best of where to go and what’s on where they live.

 Red Kite Reporters

 What makes Red Kite Days special and not just a directory website, is that it is full of honest reviews from Mums, Dads and grandparents.
 This has mostly covered days out or reviews after watching a theatre performance.
 It would be fantastic to be able to be able to recommend classes and events too once current pandemic restrictions no longer apply.

 Would you like to be a Red Kite Reporter?
 If you like the idea of trying a free trial class, going along to a family friendly event or exploring a new attraction then just drop an email through to email@example.com

 Some great bloggers and Mums in business have been kind enough to share guest posts on Red Kite Days.
 Scroll on down to found out a little about them and there articles on Red Kite Days.